-The school's Health and Safety policy states that a Headteacher monitoring and evaluation report will be provided to the Governing Body on an annual basis.
-It will be for each Headteacher to determine the structure of the report but as a general guide the report could include information about:
+The school's Health and Safety policy states that a headteacher monitoring and evaluation report will be provided to the Governing Body on an annual basis.
+It will be for each headteacher to determine the structure of the report but as a general guide the report could include information about:

-- An overview of the areas for which risk assessments have been carried out. - Results of employee questionnaires - Details of control measures which have been put in place to safeguard employees.
-For example: care and control plans, IEP's. - Statistical information from monitoring systems and procedures, reporting and recording of incidents. - Training which has been provided and an evaluation of how effective this has been. - Planned actions. - Information contained within the report should maintain the confidentiality of individual employees, children and young people who should not be identified.
+- An overview of the areas for which risk assessments have been carried out. - Results of employee questionnaires

+Details of control measures which have been put in place to safeguard employees.

+- Statistical information from monitoring systems and procedures, reporting and recording of incidents. - Training which has been provided and an evaluation of how effective this has been. - Planned actions. - Information contained within the report should maintain the confidentiality of individual employees who should not be identified.

-STEPS TO TAKE AFTER AN INCIDENT Supporting Employees after an Incident
+STEPS TO TAKE AFTER AN INCIDENT

+Supporting Employees after an Incident

-Employees harmed physically or psychologically by violence or aggression may need support.
+Employees harmed physically or psychologically by violence may need support.
 Experience has shown that the immediate care and concern of managers and colleagues is much appreciated and may limit or prevent any serious long-term effects.